Katipunan Avenue: Crime

 In 1996, Colonel Rolando Abadilla of the Philippine Constabulary (now Philippine National Police) Metropolitan Command Intelligence and Security Group was killed by four gunmen, including a fellow police officer, while driving along Katipunan Avenue in broad daylight.
 In 2002, a police officer was stabbed by the boyfriend of a girl whom he and his cousin had admitted harassing in a nightclub earlier that evening.
 An armed robber stole valuables from all the patrons of a restaurant there in September 2006.
 In June 2007, police and carjackers suspected to be planning a bank robbery had a pre-dawn gunbattle along the avenue, leaving three of the alleged criminals dead.
 In August 2007, three jeepney touts who worked along the avenue were arrested by police; their bodies were later dumped along the avenue, showing signs of torture.
 The incident led to a probe by the Philippines' Commission on Human Rights.

 Traffic accidents

-In November 2007, a truck hit a motorcycle while travelling south, precipitating a chain of collisions which ended with the truck slamming into a coffee shop.
-Five people were injured, and six or seven vehicles damaged.
-In 2008 there was a fatal accident along the avenue caused by a man driving under the influence of alcohol.
+In November 2007, a truck hit a motorcycle while travelling south, precipitating a chain of collisions, which ended with the truck slamming into a coffee shop.
+Five people were injured, and six or seven vehicles were damaged.
+In 2008, there was a fatal accident along the avenue caused by a man driving under the influence of alcohol.
 The car in question had vehicle registration plates marking it as belonging to the National Prosecutor's League.
 Two teenagers from the Balara area were killed.

 Intersections

+Landmarks

+From south to north, all in Quezon City: